Pramodsheoran599/BrowserStack_Round_2_Assesment/README.md

       - If available, download and save the cover image of each article to your local machine.

 3) Translate Article Headers:
-      - Use a translation API of your choice, such as:
-      - Google Translate API
-      - Rapid Translate Multi Traduction API
+      - Use a translation API of your choice, such as Google Translate API or Rapid Translate Multi Traduction API
       - Translate the title of each article to English.
       - Print the translated headers.